MikeJaredS/hermiter/cran-comments.md

 Fixed minor issues in c++ source code causing the build to fail on Solaris along with ASAN/valgrind issues.
 Updated the test environments as listed below.
-Added appropriate test cases.
+Added further test cases.
 This is a re-submission.

 # hermiter v2.0.0